hackerb9/tokenize/README.md

 ## Decommenter

-As a bonus, a program called tandy-decomment exists which tokenizes programs while also shrinking the output size by throwing away data.
+As a bonus, a program called m100-decomment exists which tokenizes programs while also shrinking the output size by throwing away data.
 It removes the text of comments and extraneous whitespace.
 It could do more thorough packing (merging lines together, removing unnecessary lines), but I think it currently strikes a good balance of compression versus complexity.

-## Testing and a minor bug
+## Testing

 Run `make test` to try out the tokenizer on some [sample Model 100 programs](https://github.com/hackerb9/tokenize/tree/main/samples) and